-Following graduation from the Nursing Program and verification by the SCHS Nursing Program that education requirements have been met, students are eligible to apply to take the National Council Licensure Examination - Registered Nurse (NCLEX-RN°).
+Following graduation from the Nursing Program and verification by the SCHS Nursing Program that education requirements have been met, students are eligible to apply to take the National Council Licensure Examination - Registered Nurse (NCLEX-RN[®]).
 Graduates who meet board requirements and pass the exam will be conferred the legal title of Registered Nurse (RN) from the Virginia Board of Nursing.
-Should a graduate be unsuccessful on the NCLEX-RN°, he or she will have the opportunity to repeat the exam at varying intervals.

-SCHS is not responsible for gainful employment of its graduates.
+Graduation from SCHS Nursing Program does not guarantee employment and SCHS is not responsible for gainful employment of its graduates.
 It is the graduate's responsibility to seek employment opportunities.
-Graduation from the SCHS Nursing Program does not guarantee employment.